KristenEberts/sca/day3/pset/pokemon/README.md

 Create a Pokemon class!

 ### Background
 Classes are like templates or blueprints for objects.
-Pokemon also have a 'template': each creature has attributes like skills, levels, and a name.
+Pokemon also have a 'template': each creature has attributes like **name**, **XP** and **XP**, which we've already added.

 #### Thinking about Classes and Objects

-Now, what IS a Pokemon?
-What can a Pokemon do?
-In programming, when we create a class, we think about all the attributes and functions that class should have.
-So we need to think about the Pokemon class.
+So far, we've added attributes to describe what a Pokemon *is*.
+But what can a Pokemon *do*?
+In programming, when we create a class, we think about both the attributes and the functions that class should have.
+So we need to add methods (class-specific functions) to the Pokemon class.

 ### Your Mission

-In a file called `pokemon.py`, create a **Pokemon** class that, when instantiated (created as an individual object), will be given a list of four moves.
-(Hint: define an `__init__` function to assign those moves to a `moves` attribute.)
+In a file called `pokemon.py`, extend the **Pokemon** class so that, when instantiated, a new object of that class will be given a list of four moves.
+(Hint: extend the `__init__` function to assign those moves to a `moves` attribute.)
 For example:

 ```
 moves = ['Growl', 'Thunder Shock', 'Tail Whip', 'Quick Attack']